 Each ship type has its own unique piloting dial, which is used to secretly select a speed and maneuver each turn.
 After planning maneuvers, each ship’s dial is revealed and executed in a specific order.
 The balance of rushing headlong toward your enemy showering his forward deflectors in laser fire versus dancing away from him as you attempt to acquire a targeting lock, is everything.
 You are in total control of a massive fleet.
 For 2 players, games last 30 – 45 minutes.

-FOR MORE: Buy Star Wars X-Wing Miniatures Game
+FOR MORE: Buy Star Wars X-Wing Miniatures Game on Amazon

 #04 | Twilight Imperium